Content 1100 styling change to allow custom header

 To that end, KPMG has a Global Quality Framework (GQF) which guides how we work and how we approach the audit.
 It helps ensure a consistent approach with quality at its heart.
 In this section, we show how the GQF is helping us do this with reference to each individual component of the framework.
 For three of the components – Live our culture and values; Be independent and ethical; and Nurture diverse skilled teams – we have redirected to other parts of the report.

-In the UK, we support our Global Quality Framework with our Single Quality Plan; a dynamic and responsive plan that monitors our response to quality-related issues which is reviewed and refreshed throughout the year.
+In the UK, we support our GQF with our Single Quality Plan (SQP); a dynamic and responsive plan that monitors our response to quality-related issues which is reviewed and refreshed throughout the year.
 This helps us focus on the key areas we have identified that will enable us to continue to deliver sustainable quality.

 Alongside this, we recognise that harnessing new technology, including AI and machine learning, is key to the future of audit, especially as audited entities themselves integrate these technologies into their businesses.
 We have therefore continued to invest heavily, in the UK and across our global network, in building new technologies into how we work (embedded into our smart audit platform, KPMG Clara) and strengthening our significant partnerships with major technology providers such as Microsoft.

 Our focus on delivering sustainable audit quality is at the heart of our strategy, supported by our other strategic priorities: empowering our people, supporting seamless delivery, and maintaining robust growth.
-Our risk management principles (see Quality control and risk management section) ensure we appropriately manage risk across the firm and help to support audit quality.
+Our risk management principles (see the Quality Control and Risk Management section) ensure we appropriately manage risk across the firm and help to support audit quality.

-We are seeing the fruits of our strategy in our audit quality journey and our average results across FRC, ICAEW and our own internal inspections over the last two years show an upward trend.
+We are seeing the fruits of our strategy in our audit quality journey with sustained improvement in our AQR inspection results and an improved three-year average across both FTSE 350 and other audits.

 Our Global Quality Framework